Inconn/osu-chishiki-bot/README.md

+osu! twitch bot that uses memory readers to integrate with the game

+rosu branch works i think

-not really in a state to be used but it can work
+not really in a state to be used, haven't tested in a while